apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 #### Create specific Maven repository for release testing

-For deploying runtimes artifacts, and to avoid any conflict by creating a staging repository inadvertly, you will need to provide a nexus repository to deploy the artifacts.
+For deploying runtimes/examples artifacts, and to avoid any conflict by creating a staging repository inadvertly, you will need to provide a nexus repository to deploy the artifacts.

 If don't have one already, you can create one with the [nexus-operator](https://github.com/m88i/nexus-operator).